JamieBort/Learning-Directory/Algorithms/README.md

 ### Directories

-* BinarySearch/ - directory for the Quick Sort algorithm. (doesn't exist yet)
+* BinarySearch/ - directory for the Binary Search algorithm.

 * MergeSort/ - directory for the Merge Sort algorithm.

-* Quicksort/ - directory for the Quick Sort algorithm. (doesn't exist yet)
+* Quicksort/ - directory for the Quick Sort algorithm.

 ### Files